dbayardAWS/EMRintro/L1c-EMRCreate.md

 ### Connect to your EMR Cluster

 * Return to your EMR Console tab in your browser.
 Your cluster should likely now say "Waiting Cluster ready".
 You may also need to click the refresh icon on the right hand side of the page to refresh the details.
-If it does not yet say Waiting, then wait a bit longer (or ask your instructor)
+If it does not yet say Waiting, then wait a bit longer (ask your instructor if it has been more than 10 minutes)

 ![screenshot](images/EMR17.png)